Alaska Legal Funding

 Under Alaska laws, personal injury actions to recover damages must be filed within two years of the date of the accident or injury.
-Failure to file your lawsuit before this deadline will mean you no longer have the right to pursue your case within the Alaska civil courts.
+Please file your lawsuit before this deadline to ensure you have the right to pursue your case within the Alaska civil courts.

 The Alaska Mandatory Liability Insurance Law

-Motor vehicle accidents are one of the most common types of civil cases High Rise Financial has funded.
+Motor vehicle accidents are one of the most common civil cases High Rise Financial has funded.
 In Alaska, vehicle owners must have the following minimum amounts of liability auto insurance coverage:

 - $100,000 liability coverage for total bodily injury or death liability in an accident.

 - $25,000 liability coverage for property damage per accident.

 Alaska follows a fault system for auto insurance and accidents, which means you will file a claim with the at-fault party’s insurer instead of your own.
 If the liable party only purchased the minimum auto insurance coverage by law, you may find yourself with excess damages.